milinpatel13298/group-b-people-centred-design/README.md

 [3]: https://www.maciag.ca/

 # Notes
+1. Piller 1
-Piller1: We both made empathy mapping invidually then merge our idea together for getting proper idea about Project definition documentation.
-Afterthat, We use empathy mapping for create user story mapping (USM) generation.
-Then, we work on Low-fidelity design (Paper and pencil design) using lecture topics.
-In Addition, We work on customer notes and team insights documentation following last meeting with RCE members.
+  * We both made empathy mapping invidually, then merged our ideas together using affinity diagramming in order to get a good start for drafting the Project definition document.
+  * Afterthat, We used  the results from empathy mapping to  create user story mappings (USM).
+  * Then, we worked on designing Low-fidelity design mockups (Paper and pencil design) using concepts from topics learnt in class.
+  * In Addition, We also worked on preparing customer notes and writing insights following the last meeting with RCE members.